Haivision/srt/docs/API-functions.md

 If the `u` socket is configured for blocking mode (when [`SRTO_RCVSYN`](../docs/APISocketOptions.md#SRTO_RCVSYN) is set to true, default), the call will block until the connection succeeds or fails.
-The "early" errors:
-[`SRT_EINVSOCK`](#srt_einvsock), [`SRT_ERDVUNBOUND`](#srt_erdvunbound) and
-[`SRT_ECONNSOCK`](#srt_econnsock) are reported in both modes immediately.
+The "early" errors [`SRT_EINVSOCK`](#srt_einvsock), [`SRT_ERDVUNBOUND`](#srt_erdvunbound) and [`SRT_ECONNSOCK`](#srt_econnsock) are reported in both modes immediately.
 Other errors are "late" failures and can only be reported in blocking mode.

-In non-blocking mode, the successful connection can be recognized by the `SRT_EPOLL_OUT` epoll event flag and the "late" failure by the `SRT_EPOLL_ERR` flag (NOTE: the socket state in case of a failed connection remains `SRTS_CONNECTING` in that case).
+In non-blocking mode, a successful connection can be recognized by the `SRT_EPOLL_OUT` epoll event flag and a "late" failure by the `SRT_EPOLL_ERR` flag.
+Note that the socket state in the case of a failed connection remains `SRTS_CONNECTING` in that case.

-In case of "late" failures you can additionally call [`srt_getrejectreason`](#srt_getrejectreason) to get the detailed error information.
-Note that in blocking mode only for the `SRT_ECONNREJ` error this function may return you any additional information.
-In non-blocking mode the detailed "late" failure cannot be distinguished and therefore it can be also obtained from this function.
+In the case of "late" failures you can additionally call [`srt_getrejectreason`](#srt_getrejectreason) to get detailed error information.
+Note that in blocking mode only for the `SRT_ECONNREJ` error this function may return any additional information.
+In non-blocking mode a detailed "late" failure cannot be distinguished, and therefore it can also be obtained from this function.